 Sacred Relics in Tenganan Village

-From the mythological story of Tenganan Village, there are megalithic relics that are believed to have come from pieces of Onceswara’s horse that were thrown in various directions.
-Some of these relics are considered sacred places by the local community, including:
+The mythological story of Tenganan Village tells of megalithic relics that came from pieces of Onceswara’s horse thrown in various directions.
+The local community considers some of these relics as sacred places, including:

 - Kakidukun: Located in the northern part of the village, shaped like a horse phallus in an upright position.
-Local people believe that couples who have not been blessed with children can propose here in order to be blessed with offspring.
+Local people believe that couples who have not been blessed with children can propose here and receive blessings for offspring.

 - Batu Taikik: Perched on the northern hill of Tenganan village, Batu Taikik stands as the largest monolith in the area.
 Local legend holds that it symbolizes the entrails or dung of Onceswara’s horse.
 This sacred stone serves as a revered site for ceremonies where villagers gather to offer prayers for prosperity and divine blessings.